locnguyen19/BUS_BOOKING_APP/README.md

 # bus_booking
-This is a job app to demonstrate backend/frontend functionality and using databases (here I use Mongo DB) to save data..
-In the app users can create/edit/search/sort bus with its details ( prices, time and routes) after creating an account and after logging in.
-Technologies used in this project are Node Js, Exprerss Js, React Js, and other current
+This is a job app to demonstrate backend/frontend functionality and using databases (here I use Mongo DB) to save data.

+Technologies used in this app:

+- MongoDB - document database

+- Express(.js) - Node.js web framework

+- React(.js) - a client-side JavaScript framework

-Structure of the project
+- Node(.js) - the premier JavaScript web serverStructure of the project

+- Ant- design for front-end side

 As a user, you can register and login and book a ticket for your preferred travel